Comments Off on The end of the moratorium!

 The Planning Board will review the annual schools test next Thursday, which will determine if a school cluster (including the Walter Johnson cluster) would be placed in moratorium and if a Preliminary Plan of Subdivision could be submitted .

-The staff report can be found here and recommends the Walter Johnson cluster be put in moratorium for one year because WJ is at 129.3%… Read More
+The staff report can be found here and recommends the Walter Johnson cluster be put in moratorium for one year because WJ is at 129.3% of capacity.… Read More

 Comments Off on Building Moratorium in the White Flint?
 No, Thanks.